How to Unblock a Toilet

 However, if you’re determined to DIY it, keep on.
 It’s fairly self-explanatory – insert the rod into the drain until you feel the obstruction, then twist the auger to make the sharp head spin.
 This will break up the obstruction into smaller pieces, making it easier for it to flush away.

 You can also attempt to use a homemade type of auger by cutting a wire coat hanger and extending it out.
 Then wrap a rag or cloth around one end and insert it into the drain like you would a plumbing snake.
 Without the attachable sharp head of the toilet snake, all you can do here is push to try and dislodge the obstruction.

 This is a risky one as you could potentially just move the blockage deeper into the drain hole without loosening it, so this is advised against.

 If All Else Fails, We Know How to Unblock a Toilet

 If you’ve tried all this and the situation isn’t getting better, or worse yet, it’s getting worse, it may be time to call a toilets and cisterns plumber.
 A blocked toilet can be a fairly serious issue, so it’s important, not to muck around with it too much.
 If your efforts with a wire coat hanger or baking soda and vinegar haven’t worked out, it’s time to bring in a professional.

-Your local Metropolitan Plumbing blocked toilet specialist is only an hour away*.
-We can provide a long term solution that will sort your toilet drains out for good.
+Your local Metropolitan Plumbing blocked drain and toilet specialist is only an hour away*.
+We can provide a long term solution that will sort your toilet pipes and drains out for good.
 We have more advanced machinery and equipment that can make short work of even the most stubborn blockages.
 Call today!